amcneil36/amcneil36.github.io/blogs/how-to-prepare-for-and-give-presentations.md

 ## How to prepare for and give presentations
 This blog post is going to cover my recommendations for how to go about preparing for and giving a presentation, presumably in front of a decent amount of people.
 Almost everyone feels a little uncomfortable getting up in front of a large group of people to give a presentation.
 If you see a lot of people giving presentations and do not feel that the presenters are nervous, think about the following:
 1. Some speakers might be nervous but do a better job at hiding it than others
-1. Most people who give presentations have volunteered to do so.
-People who are less comfortable presenting are less likely to volunteer.
+1. Suppose the average comfort level of presenters that you have watched is 5/10.
+This does not mean that the average person has a comfort level of 5/10 when presenting.
+Most people who are giving presentations have volunteered to do so.
+People who are less comfortable presenting are less likely to volunteer to present.

+So if you feel very uncomfortable about presenting, it doesn't necessarily mean that you are quite a bit less comfortable than most people are.

 	• view the presentation as a conversation
 	• create an outline before polishing